What Is Somatic Healing? (and why it might be the missing piece on your journey)

 Stuck in people-pleasing or burnout cycles

-Sober or in recovery but still ungrounded
+Sober or in recovery but still restless or ungrounded

 What Happens in a Somatic Therapy Session?